Heathrow Airport’s new terminal drop-off charge explained

 The impact on private hire drivers

-After the tough times of the pandemic, the last thing drivers need is new charges.
+After the tough times of the pandemic, the last thing private hire drivers need is new charges.

-The drop-off charge was first suggested last year, as part of plans to cut down on airport traffic.
+The drop-off fee was first suggested in 2020, as part of plans to reduce airport traffic.

-Heathrow says the charge is coming in now because the airport was hit hard by the pandemic.
-It adds this will help protect jobs and go towards sustainable transport schemes at the airport.
+Heathrow said the charge was introduced in October 2021 because the airport was hit hard by the pandemic.
+It added the charge would help protect jobs and go towards sustainable transport schemes at the airport.

 The charge replaces other planned ideas such as a Heathrow Ultra-Low Emissions Zone and a Heathrow Vehicle Access Charge.